Ever wished you could fast-forward a plant’s growth, just like skipping through ads on a video? Well, you’ve come to the right place!

 - Water your plant when the top inch of soil is dry.
-Be sure to drainage holes in the pot so that the roots don’t become waterlogged.
+Be sure to drain holes in the pot so the roots don’t become waterlogged.

 - Fiddle Leaf Figs enjoy high humidity levels.
 Increase humidity if you live in a dry climate.

-- Feed fiddle fig plant every month or so with a balanced fertilizer for fiddle figs.
+- Feed fiddle fig plants every month or so with a balanced fertilizer for fiddle figs.

 The Peace lily is a beautiful flowering plant prized for its lush foliage and vibrant flowers.

-In addition to being easy to care for, peace lily plants will help to purify the air in your home.
+In addition to being easy to care for, peace lily plants will help purify your home’s air.